 If you were to bet $100 on the Gonzaga Bulldogs and they won, your sportsbook would reward you with $200 in profit for a $300 total win.
 Betting on a long-shot winner like UCLA at +2500 would earn you $2500 on that same bet – the profits are much higher the further you go down the table, but so is the risk.

-To see how much you’d win on the futures odds, check out our Odds Calculator.
+To see how much you’d win on these college basketball futures odds, check out our Odds Calculator.
 It’ll show you what your payout would be based on the odds and amount wagered.
 Don’t forget you can also make selections on which teams will make the Final Four, who will win each conference, and which player will take home the John R. Wooden Award for Player of the Year in the regular season.